yupswing/akifox-asynchttp/README.md

 new AsyncHttpRequest({url:'urlString',callback:callbackFunction});
 ````

 Fix your code!
-This edit was necessary to make future improvements easier with no breaking api.
+This edit was necessary to make future improvements easier with less future API changes.

 ## What's new 0.3.1 (fixed issue #1)

 - Timeout option (request)
 - Handling unexpected connection termination

-## What's new (0.2 to 0.3) [breaking API]
+## What's new 0.3 *[breaking API]*

 - The library doesn't rely on OpenFL anymore and it is a pure Haxe library!
 - Flash target use the default URLLoader (async)